 Stephanie Wright Moore

-Nancy Gutierrez is a rising second-year Master of Public Health student in Environmental Health Science and Industrial Hygiene at UC Berkeley’s School of Public Health.
+Nancy Gutierrez has a Masters of Public Health in Environmental Health Science and Industrial Hygiene from UC Berkeley’s School of Public Health.
 Before attending graduate school, she earned her Bachelor of Arts in Public Health from UC Berkeley.
 Growing up in an underserved community in the Bay Area, she has grown a deep interest in learning about the environmental and social determinants of health that promote or become a barrier to health and wellness.
 She is passionate about workplace justice, especially among workers who are immigrants and non-English speakers.
 In her free time, Nancy loves to learn new authentic Mexican food recipes and go on morning jogs.